-- St. Vincent Schools offer a hot lunch program for all students each full school day. - 1.
-Students may either buy the lunch offered in the cafeteria or bring their lunch to school.
+St. Vincent Schools offer a hot lunch program for all students each full school day.

+- 1. Students may either buy the lunch offered in the cafeteria or bring their lunch to school.
 Students that bring their lunch may buy milk on a daily basis. - a.
-Lunches brought in from home will need to be ready to consume without any preparation at school - 2.
+Lunches brought in from home will need to be ready to consume without any preparation at school.
+The Jr/Sr High School offers a microwave to students that need to warm their food. - 2.
 The cost for lunch each day is determined yearly which includes a lunch and one milk.
-Students may purchase an extra carton of milk. - 3.
-The Federal government offers meals at a free or reduced rate for families that meet the criteria.
-These guidelines are based on salary and size of a family.
-This criteria and an application is available to all families on the St. Vincent de Paul website.
-If your family status changes during the year, applications are always available on the school website.
-This information is confidential so please return the form in an envelope marked "Cafeteria".
-We encourage all families to fill this out because it helps our school to have as many applicants as possible. - 4.
-If a student has a food allergy to a certain type of food or milk, or if they have special dietary needs, please notify the school nurse in a written note with documentation from your family doctor. - 5.
+Students may purchase an extra carton of milk. - a.
+2023-2024 Lunch Cost - i.
+Elementary Student: \$3.75

+- ii.
+Jr/Sr High Student: \$4.00 - iii.
+Teacher/Adult: \$4.10 - 3.
+If a student has a food allergy to a certain type of food or milk, or if they have special dietary needs, please notify the school nurse in a written note with documentation from your family doctor. - 4.
 Each student will be issued a cafeteria ID number and ID card.
-This card will be swiped when your student buys a lunch or milk.
+This card will be swiped when your student buys lunch or milk.
 This ID card works like a debit card.
 Parents need to send money to school at the beginning of the week or month in an envelope marked "cafeteria" or "lunch money" and with your student's name.
 Checks need to be made payable to St. Vincent Cafeteria.
 This money will be deposited in your student's account.
-Each time your student buys a lunch or milk, the money will be subtracted from his/her account.
-Occasionally a student's account will run out of money and a note will be sent home if your student owes money. - 6.
-If a Jr/Sr High School student does not bring their lunch card, they will have to go to the back of the lunch line. - 7.
+Each time your student buys lunch or milk, the money will be subtracted from his/her account.
+Occasionally a student's account will run out of money and a note will be sent home if your student owes money. - 5.
+If a Jr/Sr High School student does not bring their lunch card, they will have to go to the back of the lunch line. - 6.
 Lost or broken ID cards cost \$5.00 to have replaced.
-A note will be sent to the parent if this happens. - 8.
-The lunch menu will be posted in Jupiter each month and will be sent through email as well. - 9.
-Our food director is in charge of the lunch program.
+A note will be sent to the parent if this happens. - 7.
+The lunch menu will be posted in SIS each month and will be sent through email as well. - 8.
+Our food director, Sarah Taylor, is in charge of the lunch program.
 If you have any questions, you may reach her at the High School at 547-4300 or leave her voice mail at ext.
 247.